-In 1970, a group of engineering students at Gannon College came up with the idea of establishing an educational radio station for the purpose of training students to enter the field of broadcasting.
+In 1970, a group of students at Gannon College, led by Mark Modlo, came up with the idea of establishing an educational radio station for the purpose of training students to enter the field of broadcasting.
 Father Thomas McSweeney, a professor in the Department of Theatre, took on the role of Faculty Advisor for the radio station.
-In December 1972, WERG signed on at 89.1 FM with an effective radiated power of 10 watts.
+On December 1, 1972, WERG signed on at 89.1 FM with an effective radiated power of 10 watts.
 The original studios and offices were located in the basement of the Zurn Science Center.
-AJ Miceli was appointed faculty advisor to WERG in 1975.
+AJ Miceli was appointed Faculty Advisor to WERG in 1975.
 In 1977, the WERG offices were relocated to the old Schuster Theatre while the WERG studios remained across the street in the Zurn basement.

 The Eighties: A Bigger Tower and More Power

-As WERG’s new Modern Rock format took shape, station management was looking for a new identity to go with the station’s new sound.
+While WERG’s new Modern Rock format took shape, station management was looking for a new identity to go with the station’s new sound.
 Student manager Scott Powell was in Pittsburgh one weekend and listening to the “war” between the two Contemporary Hit stations in the city: B-94 and Energy 105.
 Something clicked.
 “Energy” was not only a good-sounding name, it fit the call letters of the station as well: WERG.
 ENERGY.
-On the morning of August 29, 1989, WERG signed-on for the first time as Energy FM 90.
+On the morning of August 29, 1989, WERG began identifying itself as Energy-FM 90.
 Program Director Andy McNutt developed the station’s signature sound as a home for the best new rock on Erie’s radio dial, with a playlist featuring artists like U2, R.E.M., Depeche Mode, Concrete Blonde, Siouxsie and the Banshees, The Jesus and Mary Chain, Michelle Shocked, Pere Ubu, Big Audio Dynamite, Sting, Social Distortion, the Hoodoo Gurus, and Sarah McLachlan.
-Songs by groups like EMF and The Divinyls, which Energy premiered, went on to become #1 hits on the Pop Charts that summer.
+Songs by groups like EMF and The Divinyls–which Energy-FM premiered–went on to become #1 hits on the Pop Charts that summer.
 WERG entered the digital realm as compact disc players were installed over the summer of 1990.
-Then, Nirvana arrived and revolutionized the music industry, moving the format that is now called “Modern Rock” into the musical mainstream.
-The WERG jocks of the era were Jen Markham, Chris Tarbell, Chet Price, Chuck Peters, Scott Powell, Tim Miller, Matt Hamilton, Greg Mauz, Mark Hopkins, Chad Allen, Mark Freeze, and Josh Bricker.
-Energy-FM 90 was how the station was identified from 1989-2005, a run of sixteen years.
-(All of the people pictured above to the left returned to the WERG airwaves the evening of Reunion Knight ’07.)
+Then, Nirvana arrived and revolutionized the music industry.
+The format that is now called Modern Rock was pioneered by WERG, and throughout the nineties the station continued breaking new artists into the musical mainstream.

 A New Era: “Broadcasting from the Walker Building…”

-Other innovations followed.
-WERG entered the realm of the World Wide Web with the creation of this website.
+In September 2000, Alex Knight (known on the air as “Baker Al”) did the first broadcast from the Walker Building air studio.
+In addition to the move, WERG obtained the funding to purchase digital programming technology: the DigiLink IV from Arrakis Systems.
+The DigiLink IV made it possible for WERG to begin continuous operation without having to sign-off after midnight.
+WERG also entered the realm of the World Wide Web with the creation of this website.
 From its humble beginnings, wergfm.com has grown into a fully functional resource as a one-stop website for updated information on music, news, weather, sports, entertainment, and all manner of events both on-campus and within the Erie community.
-Dave Twomey ’05 constructed the website that you are now surfing.
+Dave Twomey ’05 constructed the original website that grew-into the one you are now surfing.

-“Transmitting from a Big Tower in Summit Township…”
+“…Transmitting from a Big Tower in Summit Township…”